 - Ask for Name If you set this option to On, you are prompted to enter a name for each picture before you save it.
-Otherwise, pictures are automatically saved with the date and a number as their names. - Shutter Sound sets the sound the camera makes as it captures a picture. - Note: The volume of the shutter sound is controlled by your handset's speaker volume.
-To set your handset's speaker volume, see "Setting the Volume" on page 133. - Default Size sets the default value for the Picture Size option. - Default Quality sets the default value for the Picture Quality option.
+Otherwise, pictures are automatically saved with the date and a number as their names. - Shutter Sound sets the sound the camera makes as it captures a picture.

+Note: The volume of the shutter sound is controlled by your handset's speaker volume.
+To set your handset's speaker volume, see "Setting Your Handset to Vibrate" on page 131.

+- Default Size sets the default value for the Picture Size option. - Default Quality sets the default value for the Picture Quality option.